 Our Cherry Belle Radish seeds were flown to space on October 16, 2016 in the NanoRacks Black Box experiment module, launched aboard the Orbital ATK Cygnus cargo vehicle, OA-5 mission, to the International Space Station.
 These seeds orbited the Earth at an altitude of 240 miles, exposed to microgravity and cosmic radiation for the duration of the mission, and returned to Earth aboard the SpaceX 10 capsule on March 19, 2017.

-This simple classroom science project involves students in several levels of scientific activity and inquiry.
-On one level, students are educated on what a plants needs to grow and survive, while being shown seeds at various stages of germination.
-Students can use the materials provided in this kit – along with others they may add – to develop their own experiments on plant growth using a set up of Petri dishes and culture tubes.
+Space Nation Seeds is a simple science project that involves you in several levels of scientific activity and inquiry.
+On one level, you are educated on what a plants needs to grow and survive, while being shown seeds at various stages of germination.
+You will also get to observe if changing the conditions of the seeds have an effect on them.

 - Check the seeds each day for germination.
 You should see signs of germination within 2-5 days.